EtzionR/Clustering-by-Silhouette/README.md

 Application of the code can be seen in the file **implementation_results.pdf**.
 The implementation performed **3D visualization** based on the results, using a code to create three-dimensional outputs **GIF**.
 The visualization code written as part of another project.
 Full details and documentation can be seen here: [**create-3d-graph-gif**](https://github.com/EtzionData/create-3d-graph-gif).
 Example of one of the outputs:

 ![gif](https://github.com/EtzionData/Clustering-by-Silhouette/blob/master/Pictures/example.gif)

+**NOTE:** Although all the graph examples in this documentation describe results for 2 or 3 dimensional cases, the code itself also **works for a multidimensional** dataset.

 ## libraries
 The code uses the following libraries in Python: